April 10, 2008

 restaurant recommendations.

-Show info at www.stellashows.com or call 212-255-0020
+www.stellashows.com or call 212-255-0020

 Phone during show hours 212-532-0490